 Setting Up Orkes Conductor

-You can set up Orkes Conductor using one of the following options:
+You can get started with Orkes Conductor using one of the following options, depending on your use case:

-- Developer Playground–Launch a browser-based sandbox for quick prototyping and testing.
+- Developer Edition: A browser-based sandbox for quick prototyping and testing.

-For quick testing, use the Orkes Developer Playground.
-This free sandbox environment lets you start building and running workflows instantly—no installation required.
+For quick testing and experimentation, use the Developer Edition.
+This free, browser-based sandbox lets you start building and running workflows instantly, with no installation required.

-Orkes Cloud is the fully managed enterprise version of Orkes Conductor.
-You can deploy dedicated Conductor clusters on your preferred cloud provider.
+Orkes Cloud is the fully managed, enterprise version of Orkes Conductor.
+It provides dedicated Conductor instances and can be deployed in one of the following ways:

-For local development and testing, Orkes provides Docker containers via the orkesio organization on DockerHub.
-These containers include all Orkes Conductor features and require an Orkes Cloud subscription.
+For enterprise customers to conduct local development and testing, Orkes provides Docker containers via the orkesio organization on DockerHub.
+These images allow you to run Orkes Conductor locally using Docker and require an Orkes Cloud subscription.

 To set up Conductor clusters locally: